There are 3 joints between the tibia and fibula: (a) superior tibiofibular, (b) middle tibiofibular, and (c) inferior tibiofibular.

 Superior Tibiofibular Joint

 The superior tibiofibular joint is a small plane type of synovial joint between the head of fibula and the lateral condyle of tibia.
-It might convey together with the knee joint via the popliteal bursa.
-It allows some gliding or rotatory movements for correcting the lateral malleolus during movements at the ankle joint (example, during dorsiflexion).
+It might convey together with the knee joint through the popliteal bursa.
+It allows some amount of gliding or rotatory movements for correcting the lateral malleolus during movements at the ankle joint (example, during dorsiflexion).

 Middle Tibiofibular Joint

 The middle tibiofibular joint is a fibrous joint created by the interosseous membrane attaching the interosseous edges of the shafts of tibia and fibula.
 Its fibres are pointed downward and laterally.
-It’s wide above and narrow below where it combines with all the interosseous ligament of the inferior tibiofibular joint.
+It’s wide on the upper side and narrow on lower side where it combines with all the interosseous ligament of the inferior tibiofibular joint.
 A large opening above the upper free margin of interosseous membrane gives passage to the anterior tibial vessels.
 The interosseous membrane presents a small opening near its lower end for the passage of perforating branch of the peroneal artery.

 Functions of The Interosseous Membrane